-To enter the UK on a Tier 4 visa, you must have a place with a university that is a registered sponsor with UK Visas and Immigration (UKVI).
+To enter the UK on a Student visa, you must have a place with a university that is a registered sponsor with UK Visas and Immigration (UKVI).

-Bournemouth University is a registered Tier 4 sponsor.
+Bournemouth University (BU) holds a Student Sponsor licence.
 You will find our Sponsor Licence number on your CAS statement when we send this to you.

 How and when can you apply for a visa?

-To apply for your Tier 4 (General) Student visa you need a CAS number from BU.
+To apply for your Student visa you need a CAS number from BU.
 We will send this to you three months before your course starts, when you have met all the offer conditions and confirmed your place.

 If you are outside the UK, you need to apply for Entry Clearance through a visa application centre.
-If you are already in the UK on a Tier 4 (General) Student visa linked to another institution, you need to apply for your BU Tier 4 (General) Student visa before the start of your course.
+If you are already in the UK on a Student visa linked to another institution, you need to apply for your BU Student visa before the start of your course.
 We can help you with your application.